-- The appropriate measures are in place to safeguard pupils in line with school's existing policies. - Teaching delivered by external providers fits with the planned curriculum and is in-line with this policy. - Before delivering the session, the school will discuss the details of the expert's lesson plan and ensure that the content is age-appropriate and accessible for the pupils. - The school will also ask to see the materials the expert intends to use, as well as a copy of the lesson plan, to ensure it meets all pupils' needs, including those with SEND. - The school will agree with the expert the procedures for confidentiality, ensuring that the expert understands how safeguarding reports should be dealt with in line with the Child Protection and other safeguarding Policies.
+- The appropriate measures are in place to safeguard pupils in line with school's existing policies. - Teaching delivered by external providers fits with the planned curriculum and is in-line with this policy as well as statutory guidance. - Before delivering the session, the school will discuss the details of the expert's lesson plan and ensure that the content is age-appropriate and accessible for the pupils. - The school will also ask to see the materials the expert intends to use, as well as a copy of the lesson plan, to ensure it meets all pupils' needs, including those with SEND. - The school will agree with the expert the procedures for confidentiality, ensuring that the expert understands how safeguarding reports should be dealt with in line with the Child Protection and other safeguarding Policies.

-6. Working with parents
+7. Working with parents

 The role of parents in the development of their children's understanding about relationships is vital.
 Parents are the first teachers of their children.
 They have the most significant influence in enabling their children to grow and mature and to form healthy relationships.
-Parents will have access to this policy.
-At the launch of the policy, the contents will be shared with them.
-Drop-in events will enable parents to ask questions and provide the opportunity to address any concerns they may have.
+Parents will have access to this policy via the website or paper copies are available at the school office.
+Parents are consulted at the point of changes and review of the policy.
+Drop-in events will be held annually to enable parents to ask questions and provide the opportunity to address any concerns they may have.
 Details of these events will be shared via the Parent Calendar.
-Parents are always welcome to meet with their child's class teacher to discuss the content of relationships and health lessons for their child and the RHSE lead can be contacted via the school office to discuss the curriculum in its broader sense.
-School will make an opportunity each year to share information about our RHE curriculum and the resources used to teach it.
-School are happy to share the resources used to support the RHE curriculum delivery at other times upon request.
+Parents are always welcome to meet with their child's class teacher to discuss the content of relationships and health lessons for their child and the RHE lead can be contacted via the school office to discuss the curriculum in its broader sense.

+Parents have a legal right to know what their children are being taught in RHE and can request to see teaching materials.
+Our school will make an opportunity each year to share information about our RHE curriculum and the key resources used to teach it.
+Our school is happy to share the resources used to support the RHE curriculum delivery at other times upon request.

-7. Confidentiality
+8. Confidentiality